Learn about many of the available medications in our database.

 People with severely reduced liver function should not take this medication.

 People of East Asian descent: When treating ITP and SAA, people of East Asian heritage (Chinese, Japanese, Taiwanese, Thai, or Korean) may need to start at a lower dose of eltrombopag.
 The dose for treating hepatitis C does not need to be adjusted.

 Stopping this medication: When you stop taking this medication, your platelet count will return to what it was before you started taking eltrombopag, usually within 4 weeks.
 The reduced number of platelets in the blood can make it difficult to stop cuts from bleeding.
 If you notice any signs of bleeding, such as frequent nosebleeds, unexplained bruising, or black and tarry stools, notify your doctor as soon as possible.
 Your doctor should check your platelet counts regularly for at least 4 weeks after you stop taking this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if eltrombopag passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.